Fixed-price contract? Go here instead.

 Keep in mind that timing is critical here — you must file any dispute during the five days after the billing period closes.
 For example, freelancers must submit their hours for the prior week to you by Sunday at midnight UTC.
 You then have from Monday at noon UTC until Friday at midnight UTC to review those hours and file a dispute, if needed.

-- Go to Jobs › My Jobs and choose on the contract
+- Go to Jobs › My Jobs and choose the contract you wish to dispute.

-- From the Contract Room, choose the (…) options menu under the freelancer’s name
+- From the Contract Room, choose the (…) options menu under the freelancer’s name.
+For an agency, look under the Last Week section.

-- Select Request a Refund — You'll be asked to request a refund in hopes they can resolve the matter themselves, but if they don't do so in a timely manner, you must return here by Friday to officially file a dispute
+- Select Request a Refund.
+You'll be asked to request a refund in hopes they can resolve the matter themselves.
+If they don't do so in a timely manner, you must return here by Friday to officially file a dispute.

 Note: This dispute process isn't available to clients/contracts participating in the Upwork Payroll program.